Graptopetalum 'Purple Delight'

 Fertilizing: Apply fertilizer to promote healthy growth, including flower production.
 Fertilize during the active growing season.
 A water-soluble fertilizer diluted to half the recommended strength is suitable and commonly used.

-Repotting: G. 'Purple Delight' do not need frequent repotting.
+Repotting: G. 'Purple Delight' does not need frequent repotting.
 When your plant has outgrown its container, repot it in a fresh potting mix in a new pot slightly larger than the old one.
 Give the plant a week or so to readjust before you water it.

 Propagation: The easiest way to propagate G. 'Purple Delight' is through stem cuttings.
 However, it also easily propagates from leaf cuttings.
 Even a leaf that drops off will root below the parent plant and produce a new rosette quickly.
 The best time to take cuttings is spring and summer.